Request for ITS Authentication Review (.pdf)

 - Decreases or cancellations – any remaining balance will be liquidated and returned to the ordering department to be used for other purposes.

-Requests the change, cancel or close a PO are made by adding a comment directly on the Comments Tab of the PO and sending it to all the Purchasing Agents.
+Requests to change, cancel or close a PO are made by adding a comment directly on the Comments Tab of the PO and sending it to all the Purchasing Agents.
 Include the details necessary for Purchasing to complete your request.
 Please see this document for instructions and an explanation of when to request a change, cancel or close.

 A signed Authorization for the Purchase of Gift Cards/Gift Certificates (.pdf) is required prior to purchasing gift cards or certificates.
 This authorization is for a single intended purchase only, i.e. a specific study, a specific event, etc., and must be specified in the “detailed description of intended purpose for items purchased” section on the form.
 It is recommended to limit the number of gift cards purchased at one time so that the disbursement documentation is more manageable.
 If the original intended purpose or intended vendor changes, a new authorization form must be completed.